Discovering the Czech Center Museum in Houston

 We were told by Jasmina, our friendly and knowledgeable docent guide at the museum, that the Czech people are very frugal by nature.
-Most of these garments would be worn for a lifetime.
+Most of these garments were worn for a lifetime.
 If the person gained weight, more fabric would be added.
-If they lost weight the fabric would be altered appropriately.
+If they lost weight, the material would be altered appropriately.

-Following the war he passed on this particular kroj that belonged to his daughter to a cousin by the name of Ludmila Havlova as a memento and remembrance.
+Following the war, he passed on this particular kroj that belonged to his daughter to a cousin by the name of Ludmila Havlova as a souvenir and remembrance.

 Now donated to the Czech Center Museum, Milena’s folk costume kroj (also spelled kroje) will be admired and appreciated by countless people long into the future.

-Other items on display on the 3rd floor of the museum are shown below.
-The largest space up there is called Pilsen Hall.
+Other items on display on the 3rd floor of the museum can be seen in pictures below.
+The most abundant space up there is called Pilsen Hall.

-A sampling of more art on display inside the museum is shown below.
+View a sampling of more art on display inside the museum below.